Siddharth11Roy/ClouMo/README.md

 RUN BACKEND -

-cd backend
+-cd backend

-venv/scripts/activate ( create one if not there )
+-venv/scripts/activate ( create one if not there )

-pip install -r requirements.txt
+-pip install -r requirements.txt

-python run.py
+-python run.py